Lightning-AI/torchmetrics/docs/source/pages/lightning.rst

 While TorchMetrics was built to be used with native PyTorch, using TorchMetrics with Lightning offers additional benefits:

-* Module metrics are automatically placed on the correct device when properly defined inside a LightningModule.
+* Modular metrics are automatically placed on the correct device when properly defined inside a LightningModule.
   This means that your data will always be placed on the same device as your metrics.
-No need to call `.to(device)` anymore!
+No need to call ``.to(device)`` anymore!
 * Native support for logging metrics in Lightning using `self.log <https://pytorch-lightning.readthedocs.io/en/stable/extensions/logging.html#logging-from-a-lightningmodule>`_ inside your LightningModule.